aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/07-submit-job.md

 When ready and registered, your job will be processed and you will see a similar status as below.
 ![squeue output](/images/hpc-aws-parallelcluster-workshop/squeue-output.png)

 You can also check the number of nodes available in your cluster using the command **sinfo**.
-Do not hesitate to refresh it, nodes generally take less than 2 min to appear.

 ```bash
 sinfo